icgc-argo/argo-docs/docs/submission/submitted-data.md

   - The **percentage of registered donors with complete clinical data**.
 Once the minimum amount of required clinical data has been submitted for a donor, they are considered [clinically complete](/docs/submission/clinical-data-validation-rules#clinical-data-completion).
   - The **percentage of donors with submitted raw reads for a matched tumour/normal pair**.
 Once a donor has both a tumour and matched normal raw sequencing data pair [submitted through Song](/docs/submission/submitting-molecular-data), they will be counted towards this percentage.

-  > **A donor must be clinically complete before any of their molecular analysis files are released to the program members.**
+  > **A donor must be clinically complete and have at least one DNA Tumour/Normal matched pair submitted before any of their processed molecular analysis files are released to the program members.**

-  > **A donor must also have data for at least one T/N pair before submitted before molecular processing will begin.**

 ### Donor Release Summary